-You will receive each injection of omalizumab in your doctor's office.
-You will stay in the office for some time after you receive the medication so your doctor can watch you closely.
-Tell your doctor if you experience any of the following symptoms of an allergic reaction: wheezing or difficulty breathing, shortness of breath, cough, chest tightness, dizziness, fainting, fast or weak heartbeat, anxiety, feeling that something bad is about to happen, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarse voice, or difficulty swallowing.
-Get immediate emergency medical attention if you experience any of these symptoms after you leave your doctor's office.
+You will receive each injection of omalizumab in a doctor's office or medical facility.
+You will stay in the office for some time after you receive the medication so your doctor can watch you closely for any signs of an allergic reaction.
+Tell your doctor if you experience any of the following symptoms: wheezing or difficulty breathing, shortness of breath, cough, chest tightness, dizziness, fainting, fast or weak heartbeat, anxiety, feeling that something bad is about to happen, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarse voice, or difficulty swallowing.
+Call your doctor immediately or get immediate emergency medical attention if you experience any of these symptoms after you leave your doctor's office or medical facility.

 Your doctor will give you the manufacturer's patient information sheet (Medication Guide) each time you receive an injection of omalizumab.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

-Talk to your doctor about the risks of using omalizumab.
+Talk to your doctor about the risks of receiving omalizumab injection.

 WHY is this medicine prescribed?

 Omalizumab injection is used to decrease the number of asthma attacks (sudden episodes of wheezing, shortness of breath, and trouble breathing) in people with allergic asthma (asthma caused by inhaling substances such as dander, pollen, and dust mites) whose symptoms are not controlled with inhaled steroids.
-Omalizumab is in a class of medications called monoclonal antibodies.
-It works by blocking the action of IgE, a natural substance in the body that causes the symptoms of allergic asthma.
+Omalizumab is also used to treat chronic hives without a known cause that cannot successfully be treated with antihistamine medications such as diphenhydramine (Benadryl), cetirizine (Zyrtec), hydroxyzine (Vistaril), and loratadine (Claritin).
+Omalizumab is not used to treat other forms of hives or allergic conditions.
+Omalizumab injection is in a class of medications called monoclonal antibodies.
+It works by blocking the action of a certain natural substance in the body that causes the symptoms of allergic asthma and hives.